Applicants for the Post-Bac Internship Program Must:

 • Carry health insurance during the 3 months of the internship.
 No exceptions.

-• Be one or more of the following:
+• Identify as one or more of the following:

-‣ A member of a group that is underrepresented in graduate education (African American, Hispanic/Latino, American Indian/Alaskan Natives, Pacific Islander or Multiracial/Biracial)
+‣ A member of a group that is underrepresented in graduate education: African American, Hispanic/Latino, American Indian/Alaskan Natives, Pacific Islander (having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands), or Multiracial/Biracial

 ‣ A first-generation college student (neither parent nor legal guardian has a bachelor’s degree)